 This counter increments when any workload is present in any processing queue, even if the GPU is stalled waiting for external memory.
 These cycles are counted as active time even though no progress is being made.

 \$MaliGPUCyclesGPUActive

-3.1.2 Non-fragment queue active cycles
+3.1.2 MCU active cycles